-- 5. Indicate the basic historical and civilization features of individual periods of the Antique history and civilization - 6.
-Explain relations within the frame that encompasses the creation of the Roman history and civilization - 7.
-Present the importance of historical monuments and material culture in the context of the Roman civilization achievements - 8.
+- 6. Explain relations within the frame that encompasses the creation of the Roman history and civilization - 7.
+Reproduce the importance of historical monuments and material culture in the context of the Roman civilization achievements - 8.
 Explain the heritage of the Roman history and civilization in medieval architectural and literary tradition of the Mediterranean - 9.
 Explain the organisation of Rome and its links to the modern world